marihachi/sazanka/README.md

 # sazanka
-A logic circuit simulator for browsers.
+A logic circuit simulator for Windows.

 ![image](screenshot.png)